Accenture/reactive-interaction-gateway/docs/features.md

 You may ask: Why shouldn't I directly talk to the backend?
 What benefits does RIG provide?

 RIG provides many additional features on top like session management or JWT signature verification.
 You don't have to implement this over and over again at the clients and backend services.
+That said, it's perfectly fine to run RIG alongside an existing API management gateway, too.

 ### Asynchronously - Fire&Forget